 Kodak made the No. 2 Brownie from 1901 to 1935.
 Improvements over the years led to letter designations.
 The Model D was first issued in 1914.
 These were inexpensive cameras, costing between $2 and $3 when new.
 Of course, that was a lot more money in the early 20th century than it is now!
-Two 1914 dollars are worth almost $48 in 2014.
+Two 1914 dollars are worth in the neighborhood of $50 now.

-Eric over at Load Film in Subdued Light has shared several eye-popping photos from his No. 2 Model D. His best photos are on T-Max 400, but he’s gotten solid results from all sorts of expired color slide and print film.
-See everything he’s shared from this camera here.
-Seriously, go look.
+A fellow named Eric who I follow on Flickr (see his stream here) has shared several eye-popping photos from his No. 2 Model D. His best photos are on T-Max 400, but he’s gotten solid results from all sorts of expired color slide and print film.

 When Eric mentioned that this Brownie takes readily available 120 film, I marched right onto eBay and bought one.
 I love the simplicity of box cameras, but the used market is flooded with ones that take defunct film sizes like 116, 122, and 620.
 But 120 is still made.
 As a matter of fact, the Brownie No. 2 was the first camera to take 120 film.
 It astonishes me that this film size has been in production for more than a century!

 Because Kodak made bajillions of No. 2 Brownies, they’re plentiful and inexpensive today.
 I bought mine from a trusted vendor and paid a little extra for the privilege, about $30 shipped.
-If you like Eric’s work, or mine which I share below, go get one of these.
+If you like the work I’m about to share, go get one of these.

 The No. 2 Model D is a cardboard box with a meniscus lens and a rotary shutter.
 It also offers a couple features that many box cameras don’t have: a choice of three apertures and a “bulb” setting that holds the shutter open as long as you like so you can take photos in low light.
 Pull-up tabs atop the camera at its front control both settings.
 The tab in front of the carry strap sets aperture and the narrower tab next to it enables timed exposures.
 I couldn’t begin to guess at what f stops these apertures represent, but a manual I found online says that the largest aperture (tab all the way down) is for snapshots outdoors in all but the brightest light, the middle aperture is for bright sunlight and indoor time exposures, and the smallest is for time exposures outdoors on cloudy days.